lockrc/capstone/FinalTechnicalReport.md

 The ability to download selected data is something that was requested late in the development process and was the least likely feature to be completed because of the late addition and the other features left to be completed.

 ## Conclusions and Future Work
-(400-800 words)

-Briefly summarize problem, approach and results Describe your conclusions and "lessons learned" regarding the results Describe utility of results
-Suggest areas for further study and/or development

 ### Conclusions
 The project is mostly done.
 The project will need more work to more substantially meet the needs that REI has.
 However, this project is a strong start and can easily be continued for a complete solution.
 The basic setup allows for expansion by a future developer and allows for easy updates should they need to add systems.